Installing 1E DataSync Agent

 Post installation

-The service will start immediately and start sending data from all the sources you specified.
+2. The service will start immediately and start sending data from the specified sources.

-The first sync is full, and thereafter only the differences.
-The Agent maintains a snapshot for each dataset in %ALLUSERSPROFILE%\1E\DataSyncAgent\Snapshots\{syncname}\{dataset}
+3. The first sync is full, afterward only differences are synced.
+The Agent maintains a snapshot for each dataset at:

 Review Agent logs